ankitjaininfo/awesome-managers/README.md

 1. https://twitter.com/jasonlk/status/1037553524408635392
 2. https://www.linkedin.com/feed/update/urn:li:activity:6447520396286717952/

+---

+If you have more time to spend on this topic, here are a few more references that you can go thorugh and dive deeper.
+Some of these are structured in courses and others as curated lists from fellow leaders.
+(I have not gone thorugh each of these personally, but they appear good!)

 ### Courses

 * [Management 101](http://theengineeringmanager.com/management-101/) - talks about your first job as manager, 1-1 with team, when people leave, art of delegation, hiring, etc.